Real Estate Investors Should Invest in Themselves First

 When I first got started in real estate investing, I couldn’t tell you what a cap rate was, I didn’t know how to find good markets, and I barely even knew what the word underwriting meant.

-But with each real estate investing book I read, I found a new mentor, someone who poured all their real estate investing wisdom into the course of a few hundred pages.
+But with each real estate investing book I read, I found a new mentor.
+Suddenly I was connected with a real estate investor-turned-author – someone who poured all their real estate investing wisdom into the course of a few hundred pages.
 Through that, I created my own real estate investing MBA.

 Start Here – Best Books For Wealth Building Through Real Estate Investing

-Most beginner investors assume that, in order to master real estate investing, you need to know all the terminology, be a whiz at spreadsheets, and learn how to fix toilets.
+Most beginner real estate investors assume that, in order to master real estate investing, you need to know all the terminology, be a whiz at spreadsheets, and learn how to fix toilets.

-In reality, while having some basic understanding of markets, income, and expenses are key to getting started in real estate investing, the mindset and overarching principles can make a much more substantial impact in the overall trajectory of your investing success.
+In reality, while having some basic understanding of markets, income, and expenses are key to getting started in real estate investing, the mindset and overarching principles can make a much more substantial impact on the overall trajectory of your property management and investing success.

 The Richest Man In Babylon

 By George S. Clason

 If you like parables, you’re going to love this classic – The Richest Man in Babylon, which offers common sense personal finance advice, told through ancient and fun-to-read parables.
 The Richest Man in Babylon goes through the basic principles of saving and investing and helps you get on the right track with your personal finances.

 Whether you’re struggling with debt and bills or looking to take your commercial real estate investing to the next level, The Richest Man in Babylon will give you the principles you need to reach success.
 This is one of those recommendations I can’t say enough.
 In fact, I wish more seasoned investors started out by reading this book!